quinn-rs/quinn/README.md

 If you wish to run the client/server across a network for testing only (not production) you need to update the `certs/openssl.cnf` file and change the `DNS.3` entry to suit the DNS name of the server, and then regenerate the certificates using the `certs/generate.sh` script.
 This method of generating certificates is very limiting.
-The preferred method when running quinn server on a network would be to use real certs from an actual certificate authority, like Let's Encrypt.
+The preferred method when running a server on a network would be to use real certs from an actual certificate authority, like Let's Encrypt.